Questions We Think You Should Be Asking

 As detailed in our client agreement, our fees are either based on a percentage (%) of investments being managed OR as a flat annual fee ($).

-The majority of the investment funds we use have an internal expense of < 0.10%.
+The majority of the investment funds we use in our portfolios have an internal expense of < 0.10%.

-The combined expense (our fee + internal fund expenses) is ~50% lower than the industry average.
+The combined expense (our advisory fee + internal fund expenses) is ~50% lower than the industry average.

 It only makes sense to hire a financial advisor, or any professional, if the value they provide exceeds the fee being charged.

-In other words, the time and effort saved by hiring an expert + the tax savings (and potentially increased investment returns) need to exceed 0.80% annually.
+In other words, the time and effort saved by hiring an expert + the tax savings (and potentially increased investment returns) need to exceed the fees being charged.

 The Retirement Assessment we present to you will clearly quantify the benefits you will receive.

 7.)
 Will you help me solve any and all financial problems I may encounter?

 Yes!
 We have assisted clients in solving an assortment of financial issues such as:

 - Retirement plans (401k, 457, 403b, SEP, etc.)